tingerrr/hydra/src/util/assert.typ

 /// Assert that `value` can be used in `query`.
 ///
+#let queryable(
-/// - name (str): The name use for the value in the assertion message.
+  /// The name to use for the value in the assertion message.
+  ///
+  /// -> str
+  name,
-/// - value (any): The value to check for.
+  /// The value to check for.
+  ///
+  /// -> any
+  value,
-/// - message (str, auto): The assertion message to use.
+  /// The assertion message to use.
+  ///
+  /// -> str | auto
+  message: auto,
-#let queryable(name, value, message: auto) = {
+) = {
   let given-type = type(value)
   let message = _core.or-default(check: auto, message, () => _core.fmt(
     "`{}` must be queryable, such as an element function, selector or label, `{}` is not queryable",